fahdaroua/PARTTIME-08-09-Tek-Assessment-part2-public-/README.md

 ** This application is divided into two main folders one for the react client in a folder with the name react-client and one for the backend with the name backEnd.

 **Complete these setup tasks**:
+- [ ] open a the terminal from within the repository folder and split it into two terminals;
+- [ ] In the first one rund this command : cd backEnd/
+- [ ] In the second one rund this command : cd react-client/

 - [ ] Run `npm install` inside the `react-client` directory to install dependencies for your frontend.
 - [ ] Run `npm install` inside the `backEnd` directory to install dependencies for your backend.